SNUDerek/LSTMTG/README.md

 ## purpose

-generate MtG cards using a character-based language model. potential developments include seq-2-seq model for generating card based on name (and accompanying name generator), and a model that will generate each part of the card individually or in a hierarchical manner.
+generate MtG cards using a character-based language model.

 ## idea

-each card is processed into a sequence of characters (special symbols are encoded as unique unicode characters, reminder text is removed, card name in body text is replaced with a single token, and each section of the card [name, CMC, rarity etc] is separated with a divider character '|'). a recurrent language model is trained to predict the next chracter in a sequence based on the previous *w* characters, where *w* is the `window size`. the recurrent state is preserved over each card (so that besides the window-sized context characters, the network also 'remembers' the entire sequence thus far in its state), and reset between cards. during training, teacher forcing is used - instead of feeding the recurrent network its previous prediction, the true value is fed in.
+each card is processed into a sequence of characters (special symbols are encoded as unique unicode characters, reminder text is removed, card name in body text is replaced with a single token, and each section of the card [name, CMC, rarity etc] is separated with a divider character '|'). a recurrent language model is trained to predict the next chracter in a sequence ~~based on the previous *w* characters, where *w* is the `window size`~~ given what it has generated before for *this card*. the recurrent state is preserved over each card (so the network 'remembers' the entire sequence thus far in its state), and reset between cards. during training, teacher forcing is used - instead of feeding the recurrent network its previous prediction, the true value is fed in.

-at prediction, the network is given a small sequence of start-of-card tokens (and optionally one or more characters) and is allowed to predict a sequence of characters. unlike training, on prediction, the previous *predicted* character is fed in. this prediction is allowed to continue for a predefined number of characters.
+at prediction, the network is given a start-of-card token and is allowed to predict a sequence of characters. unlike training, on prediction, the previous *predicted* character is fed in. this prediction is allowed to continue for a predefined number of characters.

 ## network architecture

-at each timestep, (at least) one input is sent to the network. because of the `stateful=True`, the network state is maintained throughout the batch, serving as a "memory" of previous inputs. by combining the information of the previous input and the state, the network can predict the next output.
-After each batch of *n* cards, the state is reset.
+at each timestep, (at least) one input is sent to the network. by combining the information of the previous input and the state, the network can predict the next output.
+After each batch of *n* cards (here, *n* = 1), the state is reset.
 Here we use 'teacher forcing' by inputting the true input and not the network's previous output.

 ```
 # network diagram: